-Please understand that, according to federal and state law, once a student has made an appointment, we cannot reveal information about the individual unless he or she provides written permission.
+Please understand that, according to federal and state law, we cannot reveal information about the individual, including whether or not they have scheduled or attended an appointment, unless they provide written permission.

 • If a student is judged to be in serious violation of university policy, the university may call and ask that parents take their student home for an assessment.

 • If a student has threatened or attempted suicide, an Elon administrator will notify the parents and discuss the incident.
 In some cases, the university may require the student receive treatment at home.
 The University may require psychological assessment before returning to campus.

 • In the case of a student returning home for assessment and treatment, the university will require the student to provide a statement from the treating professional that a return to college is safe and appropriate.

 Students who are not experiencing a crisis situation but who may be experiencing some level of psychological and/or emotional distress are encouraged to contact Counseling Services at (336) 278-7280 during regular business hours to arrange a meeting with a counselor.
 Students who are not experiencing an emergency or crisis may also access our Mental Health Online Screening tool.
 This tool will help direct students to resources.